Welcome, party people, to the biggest bash this side of the bayou! It’s time to get your groove on.

 MARDI GRAS 2017 CONCERT LINEUP

-In 2016, the parade kicked off at 7:45pm and the concert began shortly thereafter at 8:30pm.
+For the 2017 concert nights, the parade will kick off at 7:45pm and the concert should begin shortly thereafter at 8:30pm.
+Check park map to confirm.
 From the start to finish, the parade lasts about 25 minutes.

 The Big Easy just got easier